Tiny House Conversion

 The total utility burden is $195/month, meaning the rent still meets the standard at $1,085/month.
 The current rent for this unit is $800/month, which qualifies it as Affordable Housing for individuals earning only 80% of the area’s Median Family Income (this is the standard currently referred to as “workforce-housing.”

 We don’t need to tell anyone what a great margin this is, even without accounting for the tax benefits or real estate appreciation.
-There are also the less tangible but equally important benefits of local investment.
 Whenever we tell people we have built workforce housing in close-in Portland at a 48% annual rate of return, they don’t believe it.
-We hope this example illustrates that affordable housing and large profits don’t have to be mutually exclusive!
+Especially when you can work with an existing structure and make smart design decisions, this example illustrates that affordable housing and large profits don’t have to be mutually exclusive!